 Having a learning disability can be very difficult on a child, especially due to the hard times they might experience in school.
 Their grades will most likely suffer and there is a great chance that their peers will be less than understanding about their learning disability.

 This is why it is essential that your child understands their learning disability does not make them stupid or less valuable.
 They are simply a tad different.
 They might actually be more intelligent than children who do great in school.
-For example, these five legendary scientists all suffered from some kind of a learning disability.

 Make sure they are aware of this.
 Make sure they are aware that their learning disability should not limit them in any way or fashion.